odarriba/fantastic_robot/README.md

 Gem configuration can be initialized by running a custom generator:

 ```
-$ rails g telegram_bot:install
+$ rails g fantastic_robot:install
 ```

-Then, you can change the configuration by editing the file located at `config/initializers/telegram_bot.rb`
+Then, you can change the configuration by editing the file located at `config/initializers/fantastic_robot.rb`

 At least, you should include:
 * Your bot's token